jshwi/resheller/README.md

     keylog <opt>    --> <start> --> start keylogger on target
                         <dump>  --> retrieve logs from target
     quit            --> exit reverse shell

+<sup>* On windows command may simply be python when working within a
+python3 based virtual environment</sup>

 ## Author